Resource and framework development

 Connolly (2007) defines a practice framework as a 'conceptual map that brings together, in an accessible design, the organisation's approach to practice.
 It links the foundational philosophical and theoretical underpinnings with the practice interventions used to support desired outcomes.'

 This valuable definition underpins the outcome of working with you to develop and implement an organisational or programmatic practice framework.
-This is an 8 stage process that meets your identified outcomes regarding the unique way of working you want implemented across your organisation or program.
+This is an 8 stage process that meets your identified outcomes and articulating the unique way of working you want implemented across your organisation or program.
 The process includes: planning and commencement; research and background; initial stakeholder consultations; draft framework; feedback and second consultations; draft framework 2; framework presentation and launch and finally, implementation programs.

-Training needs analysis
+Training needs analysis and professional learning pathways

 Identifying the training needs of a team balanced with an organisation's goals is another core requirement for delivering quality outcomes for children, young people and families.